Just be sure to practice enthusiastic consent

 Great for when: You’ve just finished a late-night run and don’t mind a sweaty smooch.

-Great for when: You’ve been dining at Artichoke, flirting at Objectifs, dancing at Kult Kafe or checking out Willin Low’s Wild Rocket.
+Great for when: You’ve been dining at Artichoke, flirting at Objectifs, dancing at Kult Kafe or having a fancy dinner at 28 Wilkie.

-The ambience: If your idea of a romantic kiss involves heights and city lights rather than nature, we can’t recommend this rooftop at Esplanade highly enough.
-It’s sprawling and irregularly shaped, so it’s very easy to get away from the crowds and find a quiet corner to lean against the edge and survey the city together.
+The ambience: If your idea of a romantic kiss involves heights and city lights rather than nature, we can’t recommend this rooftop bar at Esplanade highly enough.
+The rooftop space is sprawling and irregularly shaped, so it’s very easy to get away from the crowds and find a quiet corner to lean against the edge and survey the city together.

 Great for when: You’re having drinks, or have just been to a show at the Esplanade.